Christian-Gebhardt/classifier-evaluation-framework-API/README.md

 ### `flask run`

 Runs the development server.
 After that you can start the React Server and you should be able to make requests.
+Make sure the virtual python environment is selected as python interpreter.